This post may contain affiliate links. Read our disclosure policy here.

 - In a large bowl, sift together the flour, baking powder, salt, and sugar.

-- Add the food coloring and stir until the batter reaches the desired shade of pink. *For a darker pink, add additional food coloring.
+- Add the food coloring and with a spatula, gently fold in the batter until it reaches the desired shade of pink.
+For a darker pink, add additional food coloring.

 - In a medium bowl, mix the powdered sugar with milk until smooth.
 Drizzle over the pancakes.